Vienna New Year's Concert: Music and setting

 The concert programmes always include pieces from the Strauss family—Johann Strauss I, Johann Strauss II, Josef Strauss and Eduard Strauss.
 On occasion, music principally of other Austrian composers, including Joseph Hellmesberger Jr., Joseph Lanner, Wolfgang Amadeus Mozart, Otto Nicolai (the Vienna Philharmonic's founder), Emil von Reznicek, Franz Schubert, Carl Zeller, Carl Millöcker, Franz von Suppé, and Carl Michael Ziehrer has featured in the programmes.
 In 2009, music by Joseph Haydn was played for the first time, where the 4th movement of his "Farewell" Symphony marked the 200th anniversary of his death.
 Other European composers such as Hans Christian Lumbye, Jacques Offenbach, Émile Waldteufel, Richard Strauss, Verdi, Wagner, and Tchaikovsky have been featured in recent programmes.
-In 2020, music by Ludwig van Beethoven was played for the first time to mark the 250th anniversary of the composer's birth.

 The announced programme contains approximately 14 to 20 compositions, and also three encores.
 The announced programme includes waltzes, polkas, mazurkas, and marches.
 Of the encores, the unannounced first encore is often a fast polka.
 The second is Johann Strauss II's waltz "The Blue Danube", whose introduction is interrupted by light applause of recognition and a New Year's greeting in German (originally added by Willi Boskovsky) from the conductor and orchestra to the audience.
 The origin of this tradition stems from the New Year's Concert of 1954, when the audience interrupted three pieces by enthusiastically applauding and cheering.
 The final encore is Johann Strauss I's Radetzky March, during which the audience claps along under the conductor's direction.
 This did not start until 1958.
 In this last piece, tradition also calls for the conductor to start the orchestra as soon as they step onto the stage, before reaching the podium.
 The complete duration of the event is around two and a half hours.

 The concerts have been held in the "Goldener Saal" (Golden Hall) of the Musikverein since 1939.
 The television broadcast is augmented by ballet performances in selected pieces during the second part of the programme.
 The dancers come from the Vienna State Ballet and dance at different famous places in Austria, e. g.
 Schönbrunn Palace, Schloss Esterházy, the Vienna State Opera or the Wiener Musikverein itself.
 In 2013, the costumes were designed by Vivienne Westwood.
 From 1980 until 2013, the flowers that decorated the hall were a gift from the city of Sanremo, Liguria, Italy.
 In 2014, the orchestra itself provided the flowers.
-Since 2014, the flowers have been arranged by the Wiener Stadtgärten.
+Since 2014, the flowers have been arranged by the Wiener Stadtgärten (Vienna municipal gardens).
 New attire by designers Vivienne Westwood and Andreas Kronthaler debuted in 2017.